ilrt/bricolage/fuseki/README.md

-Deployment package for Fuseki as used by the Bricolage project http://bricolage.ilrt.bris.ac.uk/
+Packaging for Fuseki for deployment, as used by the Bricolage project http://bricolage.ilrt.bris.ac.uk/

 Build bundle: